Sechenov University Graduate Creates Innovative VR Emergency Simulator

 Yulia Kolosova

 To solve this problem, a VR simulator was created that allows repeated practice of skills in a safe virtual environment.
-This not only reduces the financial costs of training but also improves the quality of medical care, as medical professionals can practice actions without risk to patient health.
+This not only reduces the financial costs of training but also improves the quality of medical care, as medical professionals can practice actions without risk to patients' health.

 Read more on the topic: